BYUignite/sootlib/test/testing-how-to.md

     return RUN_ALL_TESTS();
 }
 ```
+7) You can `#include "TestTools"` to do things like generate dummy models

-7) Here is a resource with more information: https://developer.ibm.com/technologies/systems/articles/au-googletestingframework/
+8) Here is a resource with more information: https://developer.ibm.com/technologies/systems/articles/au-googletestingframework/